 Medical Editor: John P. Cunha, DO, FACOEP

 Nordette-28 (levonorgestrel and ethinyl estradiol) is a combination of two female hormones used as contraception to prevent pregnancy.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, headache, stomach cramping/bloating, dizziness, vaginal discomfort/irritation, increased vaginal fluids, or breast tenderness/enlargement.
+Nordette-28 is available in generic form.
+Common side effects of Nordette-28 include nausea, vomiting, headache, stomach cramping, bloating, dizziness, vaginal discomfort/irritation, increased vaginal fluids, or breast tenderness/enlargement.
 Acne may improve or get worse.
-Vaginal bleeding between periods (spotting) or missed/irregular periods may occur, especially during the first few months of use.
+Vaginal bleeding between periods (spotting) or missed/irregular menstrual periods may occur, especially during the first few months of use.

 The dosage of Nordette-28 is one light-orange tablet daily for 21 consecutive days, followed by one pink inert tablet daily for 7 consecutive days, according to the prescribed schedule.
 Nordette-28 may interact with rifampin, epilepsy medications, barbiturates, primidone, topiramate, phenylbutazone, HIV/AIDS drugs, modafinil, antibiotics, lamotrigine, bosentan, carbamazepine, felbamate, griseofulvin, oxcarbazepine, phenytoin, rifampin, St. John's wort, and topiramate.
 Tell your doctor all medications and supplements you use.
 Nordette-28 must not be used during pregnancy.
 If you become pregnant or think you may be pregnant, tell your doctor.
 This drug passes into breast milk and may reduce the quantity and quality of the milk.
 Consult your doctor before breastfeeding.